-ABLE Master Trainers will be available to provide on-site technical assistance, consulting, and training for those agencies that wish outside assistance.
+ABLE certified trainers will be available to provide on-site technical assistance, consulting, and training for those agencies that wish outside assistance.
 The FBINAA will provide the ABLE-certified trainers onsite to conduct the eight-hour program.

 The ABLE Trainer Portal is specifically designed and is exclusive for trainers who have successfully completed the ABLE Train-the-Trainer program.
 Registration to the Training Portal is necessary for all ABLE-certified trainers planning on teaching the program.

-The Trainer Portal will include all materials and tools needed to teach the ABLE Program.
+The Trainer Portal will include materials and tools needed to teach the ABLE Program.
 These include:

 - Syllabus, Objectives, and Course Materials